 Understanding controls

 Controls are the named governance requirements that decisions are recorded against.
-They have a stable identity (the control code), a human-readable name, and an optional description and source link pointing back to your GRC system or policy document.
+They have a stable identity (the control identifier), a human-readable name, and an optional description and source link pointing back to your GRC system or policy document.

 This separation matters: raw facts exist independently of controls.
 A JUnit test report is a fact.
 Whether that test report satisfies a “test coverage” control is a decision.
 The decision references the fact; the fact doesn’t need to know about the control.